 Petar Meseldžija was born in Novi Sad, Serbia, in 1965.

-He began his career in 1981, publishing the comic strip "Krampi" in the Stripoteka, one of the best known comic magazines in the country.
-This was followed by a series of short comics and his work on the licensed comic book Tarzan.
-He graduated from the Academy of Arts in Novi Sad, in the Painting Department.
-During his studies he continued to work on comics, but also more often working on illustrations.
-In 1991 he illustrated his first book Peter Enkorak, published by Mladinska knjiga from Slovenia.
+He began his career in 1981 with the comic strip “Krampi” in Stripoteka, one of the best-known comic magazines in his country.
+This was followed by a series of short comics and work on “Tarzan.”
+He graduated from the Academy of Arts in Novi Sad in the painting department.
+While still at the Academy, he illustrated his first book Peter Enkorak (Jack One-Step), written by Terry Jones and published by Mladinska knjiga from Slovenia.

 In 1991 Petar moved to the Netherlands.
 Soon after, he stopped doing comics and dedicated himself to illustration and painting.
 In the ’90s he painted posters and greeting cards for companies like Verkerke Reprodukties and Meiklejohn Graphics, and illustrated the book King Arthur and the Knights of the Round Table for Grimm Press, a publisher from Taiwan.
 In the U.S., Petar created eleven covers for a children’s fantasy series at Scholastic Inc. He also collaborated on the books Serbian Folk Tales (Srpske narodne bajke) for Čarobna Knjiga, and Banished Creatures – The Serbian Mythology (Prognana bića – Srpska mitologija) for Orfelin izdavaštvo, both from Serbia.

 His solo books include The Legend of Steel Bashaw; a volume on his “Tarzan” comics, and other two comic art collections Esmeralda and other Stories (Esmeralda i druge priče) and Kanoo (Kanu); The Art of Petar Meseldžija; The Book of Giants and Prince Marko and the Dragon (“Marko Kraljević i zmaj”).